 Khaliya Top lies in the upper region of Uttarakhand in the Munsiyari region.
 It is a perfect place to witness the snow-capped mountains.
 From here, you can see the Panchchuli Peaks.
 There is a famous story behind these peaks.
-Mythology says that Pandavas of Mahabharata stopped here to cook before going to heaven.
+Mythology says that the Pandavas of Mahabharata stopped here to cook before going to heaven.
 ‘Chuli’ in the word Panchachuli means Chulah, which means cooking hearths.

 Tourists hike from Munsiyari to Khaliya Top to see the Panchchuli Peaks a little closer and better.
-The most famous view of this place is seeing a moonrise right after the sunset.
+The most famous view of this place is seeing a moonrise right after sunset.
 And the golden rays that fall on these peaks make the mountains and valley even more divine, giving them a nice gold touch.

 The hike is fairly simple.
-You can easily hike to this place and trek down the same day.
+You can easily hike to this place and trek down on the same day.
 It takes about an hour to two hours to reach the top.

 India is a place with the perfect confluence of several landscapes.
-And one can hike to so many different places here and see the actual beauty of India.
+And one can hike to so many different places here and see the beauty of India.
 Further, there are so many mountains in India to climb and lands to walk on that just going on one hike would not be enough.
-These 10 Indian treks and hikes are usually the most sought after, but there are several hidden trails to explore here as well depending on how adventurous you want your India tour to be.
+These 10 Indian treks and hikes are usually the most sought-after, but there are several hidden trails to explore here as well depending on how adventurous you want your India tour to be.
 Are you ready to fall for the mighty Indian mountains?

 Contributing members are responsible for the accuracy of content contributed to A World to Travel.